pondsan1412/SLxBot/README.md

 * `.remove [value]` to remove massage
 * `player` to display player in your team
 * `code` type code to make bot sent track's abbreviation picture
+* `wr` type wr with abbreviation track to display the top wr holder.